 I like to start this section with what’s most appealing to the eye; thus:

 - The overall shape of the ROC clearly indicates that it’s an all-round iSUP which is great for touring, recreational paddling, Yoga, as it even can take some waves for fun.
 The round nose of this board makes it easy to cruise in different water conditions; however, flat water will definitely bring out its best performance.

-- Next, there is the thick and rough diamond grooved EVA traction pad that’s meant to add to the board’s thickness and stiffness as it also work as a soft padded area for your feet/knees/body to be protected against skidding and also comfortable.
-This pad covers almost two thirds of the board’s back which is enough for an adult to lie down on it.
+- Next, there is the thick and rough diamond grooved EVA traction pad that’s meant to add to the board’s thickness and stiffness as it also works as a soft padded area for your feet/knees/body to be protected against skidding and also comfortable.
+This pad covers almost two-thirds of the board’s back which is enough for an adult to lie down on it.

-- At the center of the board, you’ll find rigid carry handle that’ll make it easier for you to transport the fully inflated board.
-With this one handle you can balance the iSUP using one hand and walk around easily.
+- At the center of the board, you’ll find a rigid carry handle that’ll make it easier for you to transport the fully inflated board.
+With this one handle, you can balance the iSUP using one hand and walk around easily.

 - Now something that adds to the board’s performance if the navigation system.
 The ROC here is featured with three fins that are nicely made to work better stability and navigation performance in an attempt to make this iSUP as versatile as possible.
 The central fin is large and removable while the other two are lateral and smaller.

 - These are all the main features you’ll find on the ROC iSUP and they are considered to be the standard for all quality iSUPs with no exception.
 This board lacks nothing for it to be a great travel companion that’ll make water time a better time.